The Ultimate Guide to Types of Fasteners

 Screws, bolts, and nails are some of the most vital parts of any construction project.
 These fasteners are used to hold together a wide range of materials, from plastic to cement.
 If you’ve ever walked into a hardware store and noticed a wall of nails and screws, you may have wondered why there are so many different kinds of fasteners, or maybe you wondered how to find the right one for your project.

-The right fastener can make your work easier.
+The right type of fastener can make your work easier.
 It can also make your project safer, more durable, and more aesthetically pleasing.
-That’s why we’ve created this guide to fasteners and their uses.
+That’s why we’ve created this guide on the types of fasteners and their uses.

 Screws are one of the most common types of fasteners used today.
 They’re distinguished from other fasteners by threading along their shank and a pointed tip.
 Screws are used in any situation where you need to join two or more pieces of material.
 Unlike bolts, the screw doesn’t need to extend through both pieces of material.
 Unlike nails, the threaded shank offers a little extra holding power.